You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

 Two-factor authentication and signup verification.
 Your API generates a code, sends it via SMS, and verifies the user’s input against the original.

-For a detailed OTP implementation walkthrough, see our OTP API integration guide.
+For a detailed walkthrough, see our OTP API integration guide.
 If you’re evaluating OTP-specific providers, our OTP API provider comparison covers Africa-rated options.

 Payment Confirmations